sepiariver/auth0/README.md

 - &auth0UserTpl -  (string) Chunk TPL to render when logged into Auth0 but not MODX.
 Default '@INLINE ...'
 - &anonymousTpl -  (string) Chunk TPL to render when not logged in.
 Default '@INLINE ...'
 - &debug -         (bool) Enable debug output.
 Default false

+> IMPORTANT: If remoteAuth is `true`, and the user is logged-in to your Auth0 domain, but _not_ logged-in to MODX, the Snippet will render the &auth0UserTpl chunk.
+This may be confusing, especially if &forceLogin is `true`.
+In this condition, the Snippet cannot force a login again, as the user already has a valid session at your Auth0 domain.
+If you do not want users in this state to be able to view any part of the Resource on which this Snippet is called, you must redirect them in the &auth0UserTpl chunk OR place all your protected content inside the &loggedInTpl chunk, which would not render at all in this case.

 ### Snippet: auth0.JWTLogin